rozahp/create-cert/README.md

 ## IMPORTANT

 1. Password above 5 characters
-2. Common Name has to be unique or creating will fail.
+2. Common Name has to be unique or scripts will fail.
 You can edit index.txt and change that.

 ## MISC